hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/020_Infinite_Stream_Processing.md

 jobConfig.setSnapshotIntervalMillis(SECONDS.toMillis(10));
 ```

-Jet achieves fault tolerance by saving a snapshot of all the internal
-state of its processors at regular intervals.
-If a cluster member goes
-away, Jet will restart the job on the remaining members and ask the
-source to re-emit the data it already sent after the last snapshot was
-taken.
 Using less frequent snapshots, more data will have to be replayed
 and the temporary spike in the latency of the output will be greater.
 More frequent snapshots will reduce the throughput and introduce more
 latency variation during regular processing.